Inserian/GPTChain/README.md

 # GPTChain

-Blockchain gensesis block similar to Litecoin but with halving every year.
+Blockchain gensesis block similar to Litecoin.
+To alter the halving change the input at  - *def check_halving(self)*